-If you have already purchased a larger version of What's Best!, you will find your What's Best! license key enclosed with your CD.
+If you have already purchased a larger version of What'sBest!, you will find your What'sBest! license key enclosed with your CD.
 Please enter the license key in the text box exactly as it appears, including all hyphens, and press the OK button.
-If you have requested and received a license key via e-mail, you may copy-and-paste it directly into the space provided (Ctrl-C to copy, Ctrl-V to paste).
+If you have requested and received a license key via e-mail, even a trial key, you may copy-and-paste it directly into the space provided (Ctrl-C to copy, Ctrl-V to paste).

-This command can also be used to upgrade What's Best! to handle larger problems (greater number of constraints, variables, and integers) or to add options to solve nonlinear problems, use the barrier solver on linear problems, or use the global solver on nonlinear problems.
-To upgrade, simply obtain a new license key from LINDO Systems and enter it here.
+This command can also be used to upgrade What's Best! to handle larger problems (greater number of constraints, variables, and integers) or to add options to solve other types of problems.
+To upgrade, simply obtain a new license key from LINDO Systems and enter it here, then select OK.